strohs/brewery-microservices/notes/microservices-notes.md

 - Config First
   - when a client bootstraps, it knows and connects to directly to a config server to obtain required configuration properties
-  - you have to config the uri of the configuration server, if it every changes you will need to change this uri in every app that uses it
+  - you have to config the uri of the configuration server, if it ever changes you will need to change this uri in every app that uses it
 - Discovery First
   - on bootstrap the client connects to a discovery server
   - looks up the config server using a name and loads required properties from it